Normies Guide

 We didn't include hooks.
 Hooks automate things that happen before or after Claude Code actions.
 Useful for power users, unnecessary overhead for everyone else.
 They add to your startup token cost and introduce complexity that can break in confusing ways.

-We didn't include MCP servers.
-These let Claude connect to external services — databases, APIs, specialised tools.
+We didn't include external service connections.
+Claude Code can connect to outside services — databases, specialised tools, third-party platforms.
 If you're reading this guide, you almost certainly don't need them yet.

 We kept the CLAUDE.md under 250 words.
 Many power users have CLAUDE.md files that are 1,000-2,000 words long.
 Each extra word costs tokens on every conversation.
 Our approach: include only what changes Claude's behaviour.
 If an instruction doesn't noticeably improve the output, it's costing tokens for nothing.